ydonnelly/fourthyearproject/notes/logbook.md

 * I could use the `MathLink` interface to acheive a similar, lower-level version of the former, with the EDA Lab machines as independent, remote slaves and
 `Digital Comms Lab 1` sending commands to these slaves and collating the replies.
 This setup is distributed computing with a star topology, and would be easier to setup.
 The downside is that the code needs to manually divide the task between each of the nodes, and needs to be well designed to minimise network delays.
-* I could simply run the code in parrallel on each of the machines available to me, dumping the results to text files, and collate the data at the end.
+* I could simply run the code in parralel on each of the machines available to me, dumping the results to text files, and collate the data at the end.
 This would require no setup, and code written on any machine would only require porting to another version of Mathematica.
 Additionally this seems like it would deal best with hiccups such as machines going down and it does not depend on a connection between the machines.
 The downside is there would be some overhead with collecting the results afterwards.